Githubfevcee/AIreadmeTest/README.md

 > "This PPO implementation is not optimized for the use of a GPU.
 In general, it is not that easy to optimize Reinforcement Learning for the use of a GPU.
 So you are better of with a CPU currently." -[Marco Pleines, PhD student at TU Dortmund, Deep Reinforcement Learning](https://github.com/Unity-Technologies/ml-agents/issues/1246)

-It appears that a powerful CPU is crucial for both training and inference, and contrary to popular belief, the GPU plays a subordinate role in this case, because the implemention of the [reinforcement learning  algorithm "PPO"](https://github.com/yosider/ml-agents-1/blob/master/docs/Training-PPO.md) is supposedly not optimized for GPU usage.[^4][^5]
+It appears that a powerful CPU is crucial for both training and inference, and contrary to popular belief, the GPU plays a subordinate role in this case, because the implemention of the [reinforcement learning  algorithm "PPO"](https://github.com/yosider/ml-agents-1/blob/master/docs/Training-PPO.md) is supposedly not optimized for GPU usage.[^4][^5] The described setup is powerful enough to support a high number of concurrent training processes.
 [^4]:https://github.com/Unity-Technologies/ml-agents/issues/1246
 [^5]:https://github.com/Unity-Technologies/ml-agents/issues/4129

+### Customized Training Routines
+#### 1. Attempt - Increased Agent Number
 The initial attempt to speed up the training process was to increase the number of agents from 10 to 20.
 However, this did not yield any performance improvement during testing, and therefore, this method was discarded.

+#### 2. Attempt - Concurrent Unity Instances
 In the second attempt [Concurrent Unity Instances](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Training-ML-Agents.md#training-using-concurrent-unity-instances) was used.
 Four environments were created, each with 10 agents undergoing training.
 Therefore, 40 agents were trained across 4 environments.
 Since each training session runs at 20 times the normal speed, a speed factor of 800 was achieved.
 At 10 seconds of real-time training the AI model was able to train for 133.3 minutes.
 Using the no-graphics label is useful for saving hardware resources if you don't need to observe the AI training progress.
 You can still view a detailed live report of the ongoing training with the [TensorFlow utility named tensorboard](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Tensorboard.md).
 The result of this training are in detail stored at this uploaded [tensorboard](https://tensorboard.dev/experiment/9a0ykmWaRj2aoi56K9X2hA/#scalars).
 The official definition for the given diagramms can be found [here](https://unity-technologies.github.io/ml-agents/Using-Tensorboard/).
 After almost 7 hours of real-time training (equivalent to 5600 hours of AI training), the following main observations were noted:

 - High learning progress during the first hour and a half.
-- The middle phase was characterized by low learning progress and even a decline in the learned achievements.
+- The middle phase was characterized by low learning progress and even a decline in the success progress.
 - Towards the end of the training phase, there was a slow but steady improvement in the success performance.

+After completing the training and testing the new AI model, the outcome was disappointing.
+It did not behave more realistically than the sample AI model provided by the machine learning agents toolkit.

+Code insights:
-Starting the learning process:`mlagents-learn config/ppo/Walker.yaml --env=C:\Users\username\Desktop\Walker\foldername\UnityEnvironment --num-envs=4 --run-id=MyOwnIdentifier --no-graphics`
+Starting the learning process with concurrent Unity instances:`mlagents-learn config/ppo/Walker.yaml --env=C:\Users\username\Desktop\Walker\foldername\UnityEnvironment --num-envs=4 --run-id=MyOwnIdentifier --no-graphics`
-Observing the learning process via tensorboard:`tensorboard --logdir=C:\Users\username\Documents\GitHub\ml-agents\results\MyOwnIdentifier\Walker`
+Observing the learning process live via tensorboard:`tensorboard --logdir=C:\Users\username\Documents\GitHub\ml-agents\results\MyOwnIdentifier\Walker`

 ## Hyperparameter

 ## Scripts

-## Software and library versions
+## Software and Library Versions
 A well-known and time-consuming issue is getting the framework to run, especially for training purposes.
 The following versions of the libraries work seamlessly together.
 Please follow the [official installation instructions](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md) and select the versions listed below.
 Creating and using a [virtual environment](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Virtual-Environment.md) has proven to be useful.
 It prevents version conflicts and will potentially save a significant amount of time.
 - Machine learning agents toolkit release version 20[^6]